 And so, with another year coming to an end, I wanted to share the books that inspired wanderlust in me the most:

-A reader recommendation that made my must-read list a few months back, this book examines the why of travel.
+This book isn’t about some adventure the author took.
+It examines the why of travel.
 What compels us to see the world?
-From the anticipation of a trip to the act of getting there, being there, and the return, Alain de Botton discusses it all.
+Why do we do what we do?
+From the anticipation of a trip to the act of getting there, being there, and the return, Botton discusses it all.
 It was the most thought-provoking travel book I’ve read all year.
-It really made me think about why I travel and what I want to get out of it.
-The author’s incredibly sophisticated and vivid use of language and imagery sucks you in, and his discussions of beauty, travel, and the mundane are all equally engaging and thought provoking.
+The author’s incredibly sophisticated and vivid use of language and imagery sucks you in, and his discussions of beauty, travel, and the mundane are engaging and thought provoking.

-This book recounts Mark Adams’s tale of roughing it through Peru in search of little-visited Inca ruins and ancient cities while following archaeologist Hiram Bingham’s original route.
-In a country filled with Inca ruins, many are still unexcavated and see few tourists.
+This book recounts Adams’s tale of roughing it through Peru in search of Inca ruins and ancient cities while following archaeologist Hiram Bingham’s original route.
 The book taught me a lot about Peru, and I am inspired to visit a lot of the sites Adams explored on my trip there next year.
 Like him, I fully plan to turn right.
 It was the best travelogue I’ve read in the past year and has inspired me to visit a lot of the places he did in the book.
 Further reading: Check out my interview with Mark from earlier in the year.

-Another book about another South American explorer, this book seeks to find out what happened to explorer Percy Fawcett when he trekked through the Amazon jungle in search of the fabled lost city of Z. Blending history, biography, and travelogue, author David Grann intermingles information about Percy’s life and expeditions with the science behind the myth of Z and the possibility that there could have been vast advanced civilizations in the Amazon.
+This book seeks to find out what happened to another South America explorer: Percy Fawcett, who trekked through the Amazon jungle in search of the fabled lost city of Z. Blending history, biography, and travelogue, Grann intermingles information about Percy’s life and expeditions with the science behind the myth of Z and the possibility that there could have been vast advanced civilizations in the Amazon.
 The book reminded me of Turn Right at Machu Picchu: modern writer follows fabled explorer through the jungle.
-And it was equally good.
-I learned a lot about the region and the history of the cultures and civilizations that inhabited the land long before Westerners came stomping about killing people.
+I learned a lot about the region and history of the cultures that inhabited the land long before Westerners came stomping about killing people.

 This book by Rusty Young tells the true story of Thomas McFadden, an English drug trafficker who ended up in Bolivia’s San Pedro prison after an official double-crossed him.
 While it wasn’t the most well-written book I’ve read, the story sucks you in and is a page-turner.
-You learn about life in a prison, where inmates bought their own cells (which created a huge class system), made their own drugs (to be sold on the streets), bribed cops, and developed an economy filled with shops, elected officials, and neighborhoods.
+You learn about life in a prison where inmates bought their own cells (which created a huge class system), made their own drugs, bribed cops, and developed an economy filled with shops, elected officials, and neighborhoods.
 This is not a story of redemption.
 It’s one about life in one of the most corrupt prisons in the world…and the weird tourist attraction it and the prisoners came to be.

 Flying gives me a lot of anxiety.
 I white-knuckle the armrest for at least half my flight, so when I came across the book, I got excited.
 A book by a pilot that explains how planes work and what all those sounds I’m hearing are?
 YES!
 I devoured this book in three days (it’s an easy read).
 Patrick Smith’s book (written in Q&A) takes a lot of the mystery out of flying and what life as a pilot is like.
 Throughout the book I kept saying to myself “Oh, that’s what that movement/sound/smell/turn means.”
 It eased many of my flying fears and provided such a better understanding of how planes work.